johann-solo/oliveandmango.github.io/site/content/blog/2018-04-22-pineapple-citrus-ginger-green-smoothie.md

 </br>
 </br>

-I was sent some maple syrup from a fabulous company called Runamuk.
+I was sent some maple syrup from a fabulous company called Runamok.
 You all must know by now that I love maple syrup and always have.
 It’s one of my favorite things to use to sweeten things from my salad dressing to my bliss balls and beyond.
 I love honey too but I save honey for things that I can taste it in or on especially since our local honey here is so fragrant and delicious.
 </br>
 </br>
 ![Pineapple Citrus Ginger Green Smoothie](/images/uploads/2018_04_22_pineapple_citrus_ginger_green_smoothie_3.jpg)